13th-Sammy/flappy-bird/README.md

 Added gameover if bird falls down.
 All movement code is inside if gameover==false. <br>
 From here, it's about adding collision detection and fine tuning.

+Proper GameOver - store initial position, if space pressed, reset bird to initial position and set pipes to initial position.